 Trade and other payables

-These amounts represent liabilities for goods and services provided to the Company prior to the end of financial period which are unpaid.
-Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
-They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest rate method.
+other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
+They are recognized initially at their fair value and subsequently measured at amortised cost using the effective interest rate method.

 Loans and borrowings

-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
-Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the EIR method.
+Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.

-Credit/ Suppliers' Credit and vendor financing
+Credit/Suppliers' Credit and vendor financing

-Company at a later date providing working capital timing benefits.
+The Company enters into arrangements whereby banks make direct payments to suppliers for raw materials.
+The banks are subsequently repaid by the Company at a later date providing working capital timing benefits.
 These are normally settled between 90 days to 180 days.
-The economic substance of the transaction is determined to be operating in nature and these are recognised as operational buyers' credit/ suppliers' credit and disclosed on the face of the balance sheet.
+The economic substance of the transaction is determined to be operating in nature and these are recognised as operational buyers' credit/suppliers' credit and disclosed on the face of the balance sheet.
 Interest expense on these are recognised in the finance cost.
-Payments made by banks to the operating vendors are treated as a noncash item and settlement of due to operational buyer's credit/ suppliers' credit by the Company is treated as an operating cash outflow reflecting the substance of the payment.
+Payments made by banks to the operating vendors are treated as an on cash item and settlement of due to operational buyer's credit/suppliers' credit by the Company is treated as an operating cash outflow reflecting the substance of the payment.

 Financial guarantee contracts